ihhub/fheroes2/docs/TRANSLATION.md

 ### Fork the fheroes2 repository

 A fork is your copy of the fheroes2 repository.
-It gives you a safe space to prepare and test your changes.
+It gives you a safe environment to prepare and test your changes.
 You can read here how to [**create a fork**](https://docs.github.com/en/get-started/quickstart/fork-a-repo).